awsxdr/func/README.md

 }
 ```

-### Railway-oriented programming (Result)
+### Result

-Func supports railway-oriented programming (ROP).
-Functions which return a `Result` object can be chained together with calls to `Then`.
+Func supports result types which can be returned from functions to indicate success or failure.
+Functions which return a `Result` object can be chained together with calls to `Then`, `And`, or `Else`.
 If any method in the chain fails then the chain stops executing and a fail is returned.
 The concept is similar to Javascript's promises or Rust's `Result` type.

-The aim of ROP is to prevent the use of exceptions for program flow.
+The aim of results is to prevent the use of exceptions for program flow.
 Methods can fail on non-exceptional errors to avoid continuing without the overhead of throwing an exception.

 ```csharp
 using System;